RosieWatson/GreatStourSite/README.txt

 - Service availability:
     - Displays the service unable alert, showing that the results may not be reliable and links to general advice

+We present the user with the most recent flood warnings for the area, showing details within the flood warning and a modal containing flood advice and a link to the government flood advice website

 Accessibility considerations:
 - Responsive design for mobiles/tablets
 - All interactive content can be navigated via the keyboard only, with focus outlines visible